 The school Careers programme is led by Mr Stump, Assistant Headteacher, who can be contacted through the school email email@example.com or the school office 0203 096 0769.

 Careers at Pinner High School begins in Year 7 with Homework Club and the 'Q?rius' programme.
 This involves a programme of guest speakers visiting the school to talk about their chosen profession.
 Speakers so far have included a lawyer, pilot, RAF Intelligence Analyst, accountant and faith leaders.
-These are then preceded or followed up with activities in form groups.
-To help students prepare for their GCSE Option choices there is a dedicated 'Deep Learning Day' in the autumn when a guest speaker talks about university life, and the application process.
+These are preceded or followed up with activities in form groups.
+To help students prepare for their GCSE option choices there is a dedicated 'Deep Learning Day' in the autumn when a guest speaker talks about university life, and the application process.
 Pinner High School is invited to the locally organised university fair.

 The websites below all provide useful careers information and advice: